thom4parisot/talks/proposals/20k-pages-static-website.md

 ## Twitter Story

 > Design and challenges to migrate a PHP/MySQL community website to a purely static one.
-From 10 to 20k pages. w/ @oncletom
+From 10 to 20k pages. w/ @thom4parisot